 The Primary Numeracy Assessment builds a cognitive profile for a student's mathematical thinking.
-This assessment does much more then just measure the number of correct vs incorrect answers and give you a score.
+This numeracy assessment does much more then just measure the number of correct vs incorrect answers and give you a score.
 It also measures the level of thinking that the student used to solve each problem .
 This assessment system is free and part of the Primary Numeracy Intervention Program .
 For training on how to administer this assessment and use the other components of the program please view the free Primary Numeracy Program Webinar/Training.

 Once the data is recorded then the plotting of skills on the Primary Numeracy Framework is done.
 The framework is a vertical and horizontal alignment of the essential core standards in grades (K-2).
 This allows teachers to visually see their students strengths and weaknesses.
 Teachers are then able to sort and specifically target their instruction to the critical skills that are missing.

 The Guided Math Lesson Plan enables teachers to create individual or small group lesson plans that are specific to their students needs.
 The lesson plan makes it very easy to keep track of their students progress and growth.
 The lesson plan is created with the Leveled Activities Guide.